What You Will Learn

 You may hear of a tertiary angle being used when polishing which involves raising the chisel by 1 degree in order to focus the cutting pressure right on the edge.
 In fact, the Veritas Mark II Honing Guide has a setting that allows the user to precisely do this.

 While I recognise that producing a tertiary angle is a good method, it's not normally something I bother doing.
-I just polish the secondary bevel.
+I just polish the secondary bevel at the same angle it was honed at (30 degrees).
 It's completely up to you though!

 What to look for